PadsterH2012/Instructors/project_instructions/instruction_modules/module_documentation_development.md

 Before proceeding to Module 3, verify that all deliverables are complete:

 - [ ] project_scope.md exists and contains comprehensive project scope
-- [ ] project_hld.md exists and incorporates all research findings
+- [ ] project_hld.md (or multiple HLD files for complex projects) exists and incorporates all research findings
 - [ ] techstack.md exists and aligns with validated_tech_stack.md
 - [ ] All documentation references research findings appropriately
 - [ ] Technology choices are consistent across all documents